nkohari/nate.io/content/work.md

 {% /work %}

 {% work from="2010" to="2012" job="Engineering Manager at Rally Software" note="acq.
 Broadcom" location="Raleigh, NC" %}
 Technical leader of AgileZen, operating as a business unit within [Rally Software](https://rallydev.com/).
 Led the engineering effort to create AgileZen 2.0, including a rewrite of large parts of the UI in CoffeeScript and a new API using Node.js.
-Grew the team from 2 to 10, including 5 engineers.
+Grew the team from 2 people to 10, including 5 engineers.
 {% /work %}

 {% work from="2009" to="2010" job="Co-Founder of AgileZen" note="acq.
 Rally Software" location="Akron, OH" %}